Terms and Conditions & Privacy

 15. FURTHER ADVICE

 15.1 We reserve the right to reject any fabric supplied by you, if deemed to be unsuitable for production.
-It is your responsibility to provide the agreed quantity required.
+It is your responsibility to provide the agreed quantity of satisfactory quality required.

 15.10 Product specifications will vary from range to range as reflected in the design and price; however, all our Products are manufactured to the same high-quality standards;